safai-labs/resiliate-book/src/cli/storage.md

-# CEFS Storage
+# AIFS Storage

 ## NAME

-`cefs storage` - The storage controller
+`aifs storage` - The storage controller

 ## DESCRIPTION

-CEFS Storage commands allow you to control the backend storage.
+AIFS Storage commands allow you to control the backend storage.
 There are several storage-drivers that provide circumstantial benefits for contingent operational situations.